eddiedunn/py-summarization/README.md

 Before running the application, make sure you have the following dependencies installed:

 - tkinter: This library is used for the graphical user interface.
+- openai: This library is used for LLM models (requires API key)
+- langchain: This library is used to make the process easier
+- Beautiful Soup: This is used to extact text from web pages.
 - dotenv: This library is used to load environment variables from the .env file.
 - whisper: This library is used for audio/video transcription.
 - fitz: This library is used for PDF text extraction.
+- youtube_transcript_api: Used to download Youtube transcripts
+- google-api-python-client: Used to get Titles and Channel Names from Youtube videos (requires API key)
+- pymupdf: Used to extract text from pdf files
 - pyperclip: This library is used for clipboard interaction.

 You can install the dependencies by running the following command: